 USB stick

-Like any other DIY project, you must be ready with the necessary information and supplies before you boot from your USB drive.
+Like any DIY project, you must have the necessary information and supplies before you boot from your USB drive.

-The first thing you should do is spend money on a USB flash drive with at least 16GB of storage, which should give you some breathing room.
+First, you should spend money on a USB flash drive with at least 16GB of storage, giving you some breathing room.
 However, a 32GB USB drive would be even better for this project if you have the money to spend on one.

 License

-The Windows 10 operating system licence is the next thing you need to get.
-Windows licences can be bought directly or used if you already have one associated with your account.
+The Windows 10 operating system license is the next thing you need to get.
+Windows licenses can be bought directly or used if you already have one associated with your account.
 After that, use a Windows USB tool to set up the USB drive for use with Windows 10.

-Windows 10 will run slower when launched from a USB device than it would if it were launched from your primary hard drive, which is one disadvantage.
-That being said, if you want a new OS, it's still a good choice.
+Windows 10 will run slower when launched from a USB device than if found from your primary hard drive, which is one disadvantage.
+It's still a good choice if you want a new OS.

-Unfortunately, Windows to Go requires an official Windows to Go drive to function and is only compatible with the Education and Enterprise editions of Windows 10.
+Unfortunately, Windows to Go requires an official Windows To drive to function and is only compatible with the Education and Enterprise editions of Windows 10.
 An additional choice is WinToUSB, which can create a bootable drive from any USB and any OS.

-Now that your USB flash drive is ready, you can proceed to actually launching your Windows 10 operating system from it.
+Now that your USB flash drive is ready, you can launch your Windows 10 operating system.

 How to boot from USB Windows 10

-1. Change your PC's BIOS sequence so that your USB device comes first.
+1. Change your PC's BIOS sequence so your USB device comes first.

-Pro tip: The USB boot option is frequently listed in the BIOS of computers as USB or Removable Devices, but in certain cases it may also be listed as a Hard Drive option.
+Pro tip: The USB boot option is frequently listed in the BIOS of computers as USB or Removable Devices, but in some instances, it may also be listed as a Hard Drive option.
 So you might need to look around a little if you're having trouble finding your gadget.

 Another point: Are you attempting to use the BIOS to boot from a USB device?
 Your PC will restart once you modify the boot information regarding sequence priority on your BIOS list.

-Unless you want to leave the bootable USB drive in your computer permanently, you can leave your machine configured to its new settings without encountering any problems
+Unless you want to permanently leave the bootable USB drive in your computer, you can leave your machine configured to its new settings without encountering any problems.

 2. Attach the USB device to any PC USB port.

-While it might appear that all you need to do is copy things to the disc and you're done, that's not exactly the case.
+While all you need to do might be copy things to the disc, and you're done, that's not exactly the case.
 An ISO file must first be burned to a USB drive.

 Making an ISO file or ISO image is a method for combining many files and directories into one file [3].
 In conclusion, they will all have the same file extension.
 ISO.
 It is trivial to duplicate entire software packages when using ISO files.